Skip to main content Skip to main navigation

 National Grid is committed to urgent action to address climate change as we’ve outlined in our vision for a fossil free future, but we all must recognize that climate change is no longer a future threat but a current threat based on the extreme climate hazards we are witnessing today.

 To address these goals and challenges, National Grid launched its climate vulnerability study to help prepare for the increase in severe weather expected from climate change.
-The study will provide a new way for us to evaluate the Company’s electric infrastructure, design specifications, and procedures to better understand our electric system’s vulnerability to climate-driven risks.
+The study provided a new way for us to evaluate the Company’s electric infrastructure, design specifications, and procedures to better understand our electric system’s vulnerability to climate-driven risks.

 This page will serve as the central source for our process and plans, aligned to the following timeline: